An approach to BPS black hole microstate counting in an N=2 STU model: Quantum entropy function for the STU model of Sen and Vafa

 Under $\Gamma_0(2)_S$ transformations, the $I_n$ (with $n \geq 2$) transform as modular forms of weight $2n$, i.e. $I_n (S) \rightarrow \Delta^{2n} \, I_n (S) $.
 We refer to appendix \ref{sec:G02} for further properties of the $I_n$, in particular their relation with Eisenstein series of $\Gamma_0(2)$ \cite{hahn}.

 The explicit form of $\Xi (z,S, \Upsilon)$, which was determined in \cite{CdWM}, is in terms of a power series in $I_n (S)$ with $n \geq 2$,

 In this expansion, each summand is invariant under $\Gamma_0(2)_S$ transformations.
 This expansion contains an infinite number of different sectors, characterized by different powers of $I_n$.
 The expansion coefficients in \eqref{Inexp} can, in principle, be determined by following the rather laborious procedure described in \cite{CdWM}, which consists in working at a generic point in moduli space, solving the associated conditions on $\Omega$ imposed by duality, and only then taking $T$ and $U$ to be large.
-In \cite{CdWM}, only the coefficients $\alpha_n$ and $\alpha_{m,n}$ of the two first sectors were explicitly determined.
-The expressions for these coefficients are (with $m,n \geq 2$)
+In \cite{CdWM}, only expressions for the coefficients $\alpha_n$ and $\alpha_{m,n}$ of the two first sectors were given: the $\alpha_n$ were determined fully, and partial expressions for the $\alpha_{m,n}$ were given.
+Below we write down explicit expressions for these coefficients (with $m,n \geq 2$):

 The coefficients $\beta_{m,n} $ satisfy the following recursion relation (with $m,n \geq 2$),

 with $\beta_{1,n} = \beta_{m,1} \equiv 0$.
 Note that the terms in the bracket of $\beta_{m,n}$ are related to triangular numbers.